bat020/CV/README.md

 #### Concepts

 My degree was in pure mathematics and I recently completed an MA in modern European philosophy.
-I have a good head for abstract concepts and an interest in manipulating and explaining them.
-You can find examples of my essays and articles on my blog at [bat020.com](https://bat020.com) or watch a recent talk I gave on mathematics and philosophy at [youtu.be/mPu_FLlxWoU ](https://youtu.be/mPu_FLlxWoU).
+I have a good head for abstract concepts and a talent for explaining them.
+You can find examples of my essays and articles on my blog at [bat020.com](http://bat020.com), or watch a recent talk I gave on maths and philosophy at [youtu.be/mPu_FLlxWoU](https://youtu.be/mPu_FLlxWoU).
 I can solve a Rubik's Cube in under a minute.

 ## Education

 #### Makers Academy, Sep-Dec 2015
-12 week intensive course in all aspects of software development
+12-week intensive course in all aspects of software development

 #### Middlesex University, 2009-11
 MA in Modern European Philosophy